Mister Fantastic: MC2

 In the MC2 continuity, Reed Richards designs a small robot into which he claims to have transferred his brain after his body was scarred in an accident; in reality, Richards' injuries are minor, and he controls the robot remotely from an outpost in the Negative Zone.
 This robot, called Big Brain, is a member of the Fantastic Five, and is capable of projecting force fields and can hover or fly.
 When Reed solves the problem keeping Susan in stasis in the Negative Zone, the mental block preventing his scars from healing dissolves, and his appearance returns to normal.

 In an alternate universe in the MC2 line, the Red Skull conquered the world and killed Captain America.
 The Skull is later killed by Doctor Doom, for whom Reed serves as an advisor.
 After Doom and Crimson Curse fall into a portal, Richards turns on fellow advisor Helmut Zemo.
 Later Reed becomes a mad scientist, aided by evil versions of Ben Grimm, Franklin Richards and Peter Parker.
 They are defeated by Spider Girl, Thunderstrike and Stinger.

-When Dr. Doom returns, Reed is forced into a mental duel with the villain, which ends in a tie that banishes both their minds to the "Crossroads of Infinity".
+When Doctor Doom returns, Reed is forced into a mental duel with the villain, which ends in a tie that banishes both their minds to the "Crossroads of Infinity".
 He is currently in Latveria, under the care of his wife.

 Mutant X

-In the alternate universe visited by Alex Summers, a.k.a.
+In the "Mutant X" reality visited by Alex Summers, a.k.a.
 Havok, the Fantastic Four have no powers, though Reed still has his genius-level intelligence.
 Reed generally wears a battle suit with two extra arms.
 In his first appearance, he is attempting to build a machine that will allow the Goblin Queen to summon demons from another dimension.
 In the final issue of the series, Reed joins a makeshift team of villains and heroes to stop the Goblin Queen's threat against the entire multiverse.
 He is interrupted in his work by Dracula, who slices open his throat, killing him.